-It is easy to see that the normal coordinates always exists locally near the non-singular point $p\in \Sigma$.
-In addition, for a normal parameterized surface $F$, denote $X=F_{u},\ Y=JX$ and $T=\frac{\partial}{ \partial z}$.
-We define the smooth functions $a, b, c, l$ and $m$ on $U$ by and call $a, b$ and $c$ \textit{the coefficients of the first kind} of $F$, and $l, m$ \textit{the coefficients of the second kind}.
+It is easy to see that normal coordinates always exist locally near a non-singular point $p\in \Sigma$.
+In addition, for a normal parametrization $F$, denote $X=F_{u}$, $Y=JX$ and $T=\frac{\partial}{\partial z}$, we def\/ine the smooth functions $a$, $b$, $c$, $l$ and~$m$ on~$U$ by and call $a$, $b$ and $c$ \textit{the coefficients of the first kind} of $F$, and $l$, $m$ \textit{the coefficients of the second kind}.
 In Section~\ref{invpasur} we calculate the Darboux derivatives (see Section~\ref{section2} and \eqref{Darder9}) of ${\rm PSH}(1)$ and it is known that by the method of moving frame, the inf\/initesimal displacement ${\rm d}X$ on the surface can be represented in terms of ${\rm d}u$ and ${\rm d}v$,